muxinc/videojs-super-resolution/CONTRIBUTING.md

 1. Fork this repository and clone your fork
 1. Install dependencies: `npm install`
 1. Run a development server: `npm start`
+1. The test page should be available at http://localhost:9999

 ### Making Changes